vmartinetti/ruc-paraguay-etl/README.en.md

 - [ ] Add a simple api
 - [ ] Add tests
 - [ ] Add a logger configured to send email notifications on errors
+- [ ] Add a crawler to try to detect changes in the government website

 ## License
 MIT